neintendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions: This script changes the owner and the group owner of "_hello" to vincent and staff respectively.

 102-if_only: This script changes the owner of the file "hello" to betty only if it owned by the user guillaume.

+103-Star_Wars: This script plays the Star Wars IV episode in the terminal.